commonsmachinery/openshift-rabbitmq-cart/README.md

 openshift-rabbitmq-cart
 =======================

 Openshift cartridge providing the RabbitMQ message broker.

-*NOTE: This version does not yet support scaled apps!*
+It does not yet support clustered setups, but ought to work in a scaled application.

 Installation
 ------------

 This cartridge depends on Erlang being installed in the system.
+The reason is that the runtime environment is a bit too big to be possible to build or install as a cartridge without timeouts.

 Ask your Openshift administrator to run this:

     yum install erlang